NigelOToole/direction-reveal/README.md

 ### Import

 The script is an ES6(ES2015) module but a compiled version is included in the build as index.js.
-You can also copy scripts/direction-reveal.js into your own site if your build process can accomodate ES6 modules, Babel and Browserify are used in the demo site.
+You can also copy scripts/direction-reveal.js into your own site if your build process can accommodate ES6 modules, Babel and Browserify are used in the demo site.

 ```javascript
 import DirectionReveal from 'direction-reveal';